 PIA monitors and reports on its relevant exposures and their ratings on a monthly basis.
 If a reinsurer's rating falls below the approved credit rating limit, a report is prepared for the PIA Propositions & Product Oversight Committee and the Risk Committee.
 This report will outline the reason behind the fall, the steps to manage any required change in the strategic role of the reinsurer and the credit rating outlook.
-The senior management team and Risk Committee will then decide on a course of action (if required).
+The senior management team and relevant committees (PPOC and Risk Committee) will then decide on a course of action (if required).